robguilarr/robguilar/content/posts/firstmediumpost/firstmediumpost.md

+---
+weight: 2
-# How will I use my new side blog?
+title: "How will I use my new side blog?"
+date: 2021-09-27T21:57:40+08:00
+lastmod: 2021-09-27T21:57:40+08:00
+draft: false
+author: "Roberto Aguilar"
+authorLink: ""
+description: "Rob stated a new side blog and here are all the details about it"
+#featuredImage: "featured-image.jpg"
+featuredImagePreview: "images/posts/Medium.jpeg"

+tags: ["Medium", "Blog"]
+categories: ["Blog"]

+lightgallery: true

+toc: false
+---

 Today I decided to start a new journey in <b>Medium</b>.